GoogleCloudPlatform/dataflow-solution-guides/pipelines/anomaly_detection/README.md

 # Anomaly Detection sample pipeline (Python)
-This sample pipeline demonstrates how to use Dataflow to process data, and calculate predictions using GenAI.
+This sample pipeline demonstrates how to use Dataflow to process data, and detect anomalies using GenAI.
 This pipeline is written in Python.

-This pipeline is part of the [Dataflow Gen AI & ML solution guide](../../use_cases/Anomaly_Detection.md).
+This pipeline is part of the [Dataflow Anomaly Detection solution guide](../../use_cases/Anomaly_Detection.md).

 ## Architecture